neurogenetics/LRRK2_conditional_v3/README.md

 ```

-### 6.4 Make a table with information for selected variants
+### 6.4 Make table with information for selected variants

 ```
 R